 Under state law, active Intercity Transit employees who are covered by the state public employee retirement system are eligible upon retirement to obtain medical, prescription drug, and dental coverage through the state PEBB program at the retiree rate associated with the elected plan.
 Because the rate is based on a pool of both active employees and retirees, the rate paid by pre-Medicare retirees is less than the full cost of the benefits, based on their age and other demographic factors.
 This creates an implicit subsidy where the "underpayment" of retiree premiums is funded through the premiums paid by Intercity Transit for active employees.
+The explicit subsidy is funded through premiums paid by Intercity Transit for active employees.
 There are no COLAs associated with the plan.

-At December 31, 2018, the following employees were covered by the benefit terms:
+At December 31, 2020, the following employees were covered by the benefit terms:

-Active employees 323 Inactive employees or beneficiaries currently receiving benefits 60 Inactive employees entitled to but not yet receiving benefits 0 Total 383
+Active employees 396 Inactive employees or beneficiaries currently receiving benefits 60 Inactive employees entitled to but not yet receiving benefits 0 Total 456

-Funding Policy: The HCA calculates the premium amounts each year that are sufficient to fund the program on a pay-as-you-go basis.
+Funding Policy: The HCA calculates the premium amounts each year that are sufficient to fund the program on a pay-asyou-go basis.
 These costs are passed through to all participating agencies based on active headcount.
 There are no assets accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.